 After all, thanks to the Yellow Pages’ rich history, a phone call is the lead generation unit most SMEs are familiar and comfortable with.
 So why are so many of those who are intimately familiar with the current pay-per-call models quietly shaking their heads?
 Because pricing variances, product complexities, and ad-serving unpredictability don’t mix well with small business advertising.

-Though pay per click (PPC) does share some of these characteristics, pay-per-call further exacerbates the issues and compounds an already complex problem associated with small businesses adopting Internet advertising; a problem many have spent years working to overcome.
+Though PPC (define) does share some of these characteristics, pay-per-call further exacerbates the issues and compounds an already complex problem associated with small businesses adopting Internet advertising, a problem many have spent years working to overcome.